Criticism of Christianity: Miracles

 The Roman Catholic Church and the Eastern Orthodox Church reject Hume's argument against miracles outright with the teachings of St. Gregory Palamas, who postulated that Reason alone was not sufficient to understand God's energies (activities such as miracles) and essence, but faith was.
-Of course, when no one would hear anything classified as Christianity but for the communications of other human beings, the question of just where faith has been placed arises.

 Miraculous healings through prayers, often involving the "laying on of hands", have been reported.
 However, reliance on faith healing alone can indirectly contribute to serious harm and even death.
 Christian apologists including C.S.
 Lewis, Norman Geisler and William Lane Craig have argued that miracles are reasonable and plausible.

 Incarnation

 Celsus found it hard to reconcile the Christian human God who was born and matured with the Jewish God who was supposed to be one and unchanging.
 He asked "if God wanted to reform humanity, why did he choose to descend and live on earth?
 How his brief presence in Jerusalem could benefit all the millions of people who lived elsewhere in the world or who had lived and died before his incarnation?"

 One classical response is Lewis's trilemma, a syllogism popularised by C. S. Lewis that intended to demonstrate the logical inconsistency of both holding Jesus of Nazareth to be a "great moral teacher" while also denying his divinity.
 The logical soundness of this trilemma has been widely questioned.